-- Temporary Housing: During the construction, the families of laborers/workers should be provided with residential accommodation suitable to nuclear families. - Health Centre: Health problems of the workers should be taken care of by providing basic health care facilities through regular health check-ups and by keeping basic first aid kit in the labour camps.
-There should be some arrangement of ambulance in case of emergency. - Day Crèche Facilities: It is expected that among the women workers there will be mothers with infants and small children.
+- Temporary Housing: During the construction, the families of laborers/workers should be provided with residential accommodation suitable to nuclear families. - Health Centre: Health problems of the workers should be taken care of by providing basic health care facilities through health centres temporarily set up for the construction camp. - Day Crèche Facilities: It is expected that among the women workers there will be mothers with infants and small children.
 Provision of a day crèche may solve the problems of such women, who can leave behind their children in such a crèche and work for the day in the construction activities.
-If the construction work involves women in its day-night schedules, the provision of such a crèche should be made available on a 24-hour basis. - Proper Scheduling of Construction Works: Owing to the demand for fast construction work, it is expected that a 24 hours-long work-schedule would be in operation.
+If the construction work involves women in its day-night schedules, the provision of such a crèche should be made available on a 24-hour basis.

+- Proper Scheduling of Construction Works: Owing to the demand for fast construction work, it is expected that a 24 hours-long work-schedule would be in operation.
 Engaging women labour during night services should be avoided by the project or can be permitted only after getting written request from the women labour.
-In this case crèche facilities in the construction camps must be extended to them in the night

-• Control on Child Labor: Minors, i.e., persons below the age of 14 years, should be restricted from getting involved in construction activities.
-It will be the responsibility of the Social and Environmental experts of PMU, JTFRP to ensure that no child laborers are engaged in the activities.
+In this case crèche facilities in the construction camps must be extended to them in the night - Control on Child Labor: Minors, i.e., persons below the age of 14 years, should be restricted from getting involved in construction activities.
+It will be the responsibility of the Social and Environmental experts of PMU, JTFRP to ensure that no child laborers is engaged in the activities.
 PMU& PIU shall keep strong vigilance to ensure the cessation of such exploitation.